Partnerships

 Annual Budget: |

-US$ 15,576 |
+US$ 17,160 |

 There are some places on earth that are hard places, hard to get to, hard to enter and hard to work in.
 The land of the Koti people is one of those places on earth.
 The Koti are a group of people with a very basic lifestyle on the coast of Mozambique.
 Their children grow up in poverty, living in the sand and eating fish.

 The Koti were previously an unreached people group until the work commenced in August 1998.
-The work is lead by Koti men and their vision is to take the gospel to every island and village in the Angoche District to establish congregations of disciples in each community.
+The work is led by Koti men and their vision is to take the gospel to every island and village in the Angoche District to establish congregations of disciples in each community.

-A church from Japan sent a team to become involved in this area towards the end of the 90's.
+A church from Japan sent a team to become involved in this area towards the end of the 1990's.
 Around 2003 a significant explosion of growth occurred for the next few years.
 This created many new opportunities for impact and expansion.
 After hearing about the work from key people, it was not hard to decide to become involved.

 Bright Hope World commenced support for this work in April 2006.

-Most of the key people are fishermen around the mangroves around Angoche.
+Most of the key people are fishermen around the mangroves near Angoche.
 Their fishing helps sustain them but they need a small amount of subsidy so they can be involved in Christian outreach work among their people.
 There are a number of levels of support, depending on the amount of time the people devote to the work.

-To facilitate the spread of the gospel among the Koti and make disciples
+- To facilitate the spread of the gospel among the Koti and make disciples

 Key People